-46. Scenario analysis ADIs must undertake scenario analysis on a regular basis as set out at paragraph 47.
-However, APRA may also require an ADI to maintain
+46. Scenario analysis ADIs must undertake scenario analysis on a regular basis as set out at paragraph 47 of this prudential standard.4 However, APRA may also require an ADI to maintain minimum liquidity holdings outlined in paragraphs 57-59 of this prudential standard where it assesses that the ADI's capacity to carry out scenario analysis is inadequate.

-&lt;sup>3 Note the implementation provisions in paragraph 60.
+4 Note the implementation provisions in paragraph 60.